-The term 'Royalties' is included in the Economics edition of the Herold Financial Dictionary.
-Get yourself a copy now on Amazon - available as Kindle or Paperback.
+The term 'Royalties' is included in the Economics edition of the Herold Financial Dictionary, which you can get from Amazon in Ebook or Paperback edition.

 Royalties are payments which owners receive in exchange for the use of their property.
 This most typically covers natural resources, franchises, patents, and copyrighted works.
 Royalty payments go to the property in question’s legal owner.
 Individuals who want to utilize the owners’ patents, property, franchise, natural resources, or copyrighted works will do so with the intention of creating a revenue stream or realizing a lump sum income.
 Royalties are typically intended to provide compensation for the licensing of the asset.
 As such, these arrangements become legally binding.